-Kip J. Fulks has been our Chief Operating officer since September 2011.
+Kip J. Fulks has been our Chief Operating Officer since September 2011 and President of Product since October 2013.
 Prior to that, he served as Executive Vice President of Product from January 2011 to August 2011, Senior Vice President of Outdoor and Innovation from March 2008 to December 2010, as Senior Vice President of Outdoor from October 2007 to February 2008, as Senior Vice President of Sourcing, Quality Assurance and Product Development from March 2006 to September 2007, and Vice President of Sourcing and Quality Assurance from 1997 to February 2006.